-Yes – Homemade Candy Corn, it’s possible and pretty easy too!
+Yes – with this Homemade Candy Corn Recipe, it’s possible and pretty easy too!
 All you need are some basic ingredients, a strong arm and a little time.

 I saw something interesting on Facebook last week.
 The question was – “when I can buy a box of oatmeal pie cookie sandwiches for under $2, why would I want to bake them myself?”

-Now, I have to admit I have thought about this more times than I like to admit, however the answer is – because you know what ingredients are in them.
-Which also goes for this Candy Corn, can you buy it already made for not a lot of money – sure – but if you make your own you definitely know there aren’t a bunch of preservatives in it or other ingredients that we can’t even pronounce.
+Now, I have to admit I have thought about this more times than I like to admit, however, the answer is – because you know what ingredients are in them.
+Which also goes for this Homemade Candy Corn, can you buy it already made for not a lot of money – sure – but if you make your own you definitely know what candy corn ingredients you are using and that there aren’t a bunch of preservatives in it or other ingredients that we can’t even pronounce.

 So how do we make this favorite Halloween Candy?
 Let’s get started…